ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 ### Page 282

+When everything fits into interlocking components.

 > Blue Helmet prefab buildings are fast, but word gets around faster.
 >
 > We were able to recycle the foundation slab, which meant that once the pilings were in, one crew could go to work fitting and locking panels while a second crew added structural members for the next stage.
 Wilmar was in charge of double-checking the building against the plans, making sure that panels with inset plumbing and electrical components were seated correctly and had good interconnects with their adjacent panels.

 ### Page 286-287

+When these interlocking components can self-validate their correctness.

 > Over the course of that day, progress had been amazing, then agonizing, then amazing again.
 The first two rows of slabs clicked into place quickly, accelerating as the work crews got into the rhythm of the job.
 There’d been a moment when I stepped back from sealing a slab into place and looked around and realized that there was a brand-new structure there, just like that, a magic trick in three dimensions.
 >